Squeezed Attention: Accelerating Long Context Length LLM Inference: Algorithm

 \subsection{Offline: Clustering Keys}

-The first step in our method is to preprocess the fixed context keys offline, as outlined in Figure~\ref{fig:offline-clustering}.
-We take the fixed context keys and cluster them based on cosine similarity.
+The first step in our method is to cluster the fixed context keys offline based on \textit{semantic} similarity, as outlined in Figure~\ref{fig:offline-clustering}.
 Specifically, we use K-means clustering with normalized key vectors to group similar keys together.
-We then compute a centroid for each cluster by taking the mean of all of the vectors in the cluster.
-This cluster centroid can be used as a representative key token for all tokens in that cluster; by comparing incoming queries with this centroid, we can determine whether the tokens in that cluster are important without necessarily comparing them with individual keys.
+We then take the mean of all vectors in each cluster to obtain a representative centroid, which can be used as a representative key token for all tokens in that cluster.
+By comparing incoming queries with this centroid, we can determine whether the tokens in that cluster are important without necessarily comparing them with individual keys.
 Note that this \textit{semantic-based} clustering approach groups together non-consecutive key tokens, which could make it more challenging to efficiently load the keys from memory.
-However, the size of each KV cache token for a single head in modern LLMs is typically larger than 256 bytes in bf16 (as the head dimensions are typically greater than 128) \cite{touvron2023llama,touvron2023llama2}, which is sufficiently large to efficiently utilize memory bandwidth.
+However, the size of each KV cache token for a single head in modern LLMs is typically at least 256 bytes in bf16 (as the head dimensions are typically at least 128) \cite{touvron2023llama,touvron2023llama2}, which is sufficiently large to efficiently utilize memory bandwidth.
 Therefore, we are still able to execute memory operations efficiently when sparsely loading in the non-consecutive keys and associated values from memory.